anaximeno/RustyCyclone/README.md

 # Rusty Cyclone

-Implementation of the cyclone game physics engine on rust.
-I am using this to study the applications of physics on games and game engines.
+This is an implementation of a basic game physics engine on Rust.

 The gif below shows an example, made with this engine, of a ball being thrown in the air, which falls by the gravitational force until reaches the ground.